MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-manager.md

 ![Manager effectiveness dashboard in Power BI](../Images/WpA/tutorials/pbi-manager-effect.png)

-The following describes the analyses within each theme and the related actions you can take.
+The following describes the analysis within each theme and actions you can take, such as tracking changes.

 **Coach**